Web Crawling Webinar for Tech Teams

 Method #4: Use Smart Proxies to Get Past Incapsula Imperva

 A proxy routes your request through another IP, making it appear as if it's from a different location or machine.
-You can use free or premium proxies.
+You can use free or premium proxies for web scraping.
 However, free ones have a short lifespan and are unreliable.

 The limitation of using only proxies is that you can still get blocked by advanced anti-bot measures, especially those using multiple bot detection techniques beyond IP reputation.
 You need extra measures to bypass anti-bots.